Unicorn: A Universal and Collaborative Reinforcement Learning Approach Towards Generalizable Network-Wide Traffic Signal Control: Conclusion

 In this paper, we propose Unicorn, a novel MARL framework designed for generalizable network-wide ATSC.
 We first propose a unified representation approach to map intersection states and actions from different topologies into a common structure based on traffic movements.
 To improve adaptability, we design the Universal Traffic Representation (UTR) module, which uses a decoder-only network for efficient general feature extraction.
 We also introduce the Intersection Specifics Representation (ISR) module, which captures unique intersection topology and traffic dynamics using variational inference.
 To further refine the learned representations, we propose to rely on contrastive learning, enabling the model to better distinguish intersection-specific features and enhance diverse and adaptive policy learning.
 Additionally, we incorporate privileged neighbor information to capture agent interactions and strengthen collaborative learning.
 Experimental results on eight traffic datasets empirically demonstrate the effectiveness and superiority of Unicorn over other ATSC methods.

-An important direction for future research is to address more realistic scenarios, including communication delays or disruptions that may affect information exchanges among agents, as well as temporary congestion caused by accidents, emergencies, or unexpected events.
+An important direction for future research is to address more realistic scenarios, which may involve communication delays or disruptions that would affect information exchanges among agents, as well as temporary congestion caused by accidents, emergencies, or unexpected events.
 We plan to develop robust communication mechanisms that can handle delays and failures, alongside the real-time incident adaptation strategies capable of adjusting to changing traffic conditions.
-These future advances will aim to further improve the generalization and robustness of RL-based general ATSC frameworks, thus ensuring their effectiveness and reliability towards deployments in dynamic, real-world scenarios.
+In addition, we plan to incorporate fairness-aware mechanisms or objectives into our RL framework to mitigate any potential neglect of lower-traffic roads during policy optimization, thereby enhancing the fairness of signal control across different traffic flows.
+Furthermore, we will evaluate the framework on larger-scale real-world networks to validate its scalability.
+These future advances will aim to further improve the generalization and robustness of RL-based general ATSC frameworks, thus ensuring their effectiveness and reliability for deployments in dynamic, real-world scenarios.